Seattle Reign FC Legend: LaNesha DeBardelaben – Historian, Educator and Leader

 “I have always been drawn to this profession because I believe in the power of our shared past to lead us toward just a better, brighter and more equitable future.
 These shared stories can help us to get to our best selves.
 I've been in museum leadership for 21 years and absolutely love the power that museums have to transform and unify us.”

-In her role with her Northwest African American Museum, DaBardelaben shared stories and led the way in strategic planning, record-setting fundraising campaigns and innovative programming.
+In her role with her Northwest African American Museum, DeBardelaben shared stories and led the way in strategic planning, record-setting fundraising campaigns and innovative programming.
 One of the highlights of her time there was spearheading the distribution of 25,000 free, new African American children's books to youth as part of her Knowledge is Power initiative.

 “I would say that I’m really proud of being passionate about learning, which has led me to receive three master's degrees and I’m finishing a PhD right now.
 People have asked me repeatedly why I continue to go back and earn degrees and I always tell them the same thing.
 I love learning.”